AULNOY (Marie Catherine Le Jumel de Barneville, Countess of)

 Les Fées à la mode, ou le Nouveau Gentilhomme Bourgeois.
 Par Madame D**.

 Amsterdam, chez Michel Charles Le Cens, 1724-1725.

-Small marginal paper loss on pp. 45 & 53, and tear without loss on p.
+Slight marginal paper loss on pp. 45 & 53 and tear without loss on p.
 165 of the second part.
-A bit short at head in some places.
-Generally a very good copy in period binding.
+A bit short at the head in some places.
+Generally, a very good copy in period binding.